Gaurii-01/devops-challenge/README.md

 ## End-to-End Application Workflow

-This repository contains my solution to the DevOps Challenge.
-The project demonstrates secure containerization, Kubernetes deployment using Helm, infrastructure provisioning with Terraform, CI validation using GitHub Actions, and local automation using shell scripts.
-The project starts with a simple Python Flask application that exposes a REST API on port 80.
-The application is containerized using a secure Dockerfile that creates and runs the process as a non-root user while still allowing it to bind to port 80 using Linux capabilities.
-This Docker image is then built locally and, depending on the environment, either loaded into Minikube for local development or pushed to a container registry for environments that require image pulling.
-Infrastructure resources such as the Kubernetes namespace and resource quota are provisioned using Terraform, ensuring that the application runs within defined limits.
-The application itself is deployed using a Helm chart that defines the Kubernetes Deployment and Service, along with security context configurations like a read-only root filesystem.
+This repository contains my solution to the DevOps Challenge, showcasing secure containerization, Kubernetes deployment using Helm, infrastructure provisioning with Terraform, and CI validation using GitHub Actions.
+A simple Python Flask application exposes a REST API on port 80 and is containerized using a secure Dockerfile that runs as a non-root user while allowing privileged port binding through Linux capabilities.
+The image is used locally with Minikube or pulled from a container registry depending on the environment, while Terraform provisions the required Kubernetes namespace and resource quota and Helm manages the application deployment with appropriate security configurations.

-The CI pipeline, implemented using GitHub Actions, validates the entire workflow on every push.
-It checks out the code, lints the Python application, validates the Helm chart, verifies Terraform syntax, and ensures the Docker image can be built successfully.
-Once deployed, the application runs inside Kubernetes as a non-root container listening on port 80 and is validated using a script that confirms the runtime user, port configuration, and API response.
-The application is accessed using Kubernetes port-forwarding, which allows safe local verification without exposing the service publicly, completing a secure and production-aligned DevOps workflow.
+The CI pipeline validates the workflow on every push by linting the application, validating Helm and Terraform configurations, and building the Docker image.
+The deployed application is verified using Kubernetes port-forwarding and a validation script that confirms the runtime user, port configuration, and API response, completing a secure and production-aligned deployment.

 ---